-Describe Progress: Work for the summer 2012 sessions is underway.
-A pre- and post-test have been created.
-We are working with IT staff to incorporate the pre-test process into the sign-in for the session and also for the post-test to be given upon registration for classes.
-The data will feed to ARGOS where a report will allow us to track the data.
+Summer 2012 sessions are completed and work for the summer 2013 sessions is underway.
+A pre- and post-test have been created and incorporated into the orientation processes.
+A student must complete the pre-test prior to being forwarded to the registration process for a session and the post-test is required prior to being allowed to register for classes at the end of the orientation session.
+The data feeds into ARGOS where a report allows us to track the data.

-As stated in our plan, in the Fall we will make contact with students at least twice.
-Copies of the e-mails will be included at the next reporting of the IE plans.
+As stated in our plan, contact was made with the students continually throughout the term.
+Copies of those e-mails are attached.